EhsanTadayon/choroid-plexus-segmentation/readme.md

 * Python: nibabel, sklearn, numpy

 <h3> How to run the code</h3>
 The current version of the script requires Freesurfer processed files (recon-all) for ventricular segmentation.
-In future, we aim to add the possibility to use other ventricular segmetnation algorithms to speed up the process.
+In future, we aim to add the possibility to use other ventricular segmentation algorithms to speed up the process.
 After running recon-all, you can get the choroid plexus segmentation as follows:

 In the terminal:
 ```bash
 python run_gmm_chp_segmentation.py <freesurfer_subjects_dir> <subject_id>
 ```
-The resulting choroid plexus segmentation can be found under `<freesurfer_subjects_dir><subject_id>mri/choroid_susan_segmentation.nii.gz`
+The resulting choroid plexus segmentation can be found under `<freesurfer_subjects_dir>/<subject_id>/mri/choroid_susan_segmentation.nii.gz`

 <h3>Contact</h3>
 For further questions, please email me at <a href="mailto:ehsan.tadayon84@gmail.com">ehsan.tadayon84@gmail.com</a>.